 On this 'safari of a lifetime' holiday, especially if you are travelling between April and June, you’ll drive across the Serengeti which will be alive with the migrating herds of zebra and wildebeest, explore the vast volcanic Ngorongoro Crater, traverse through Tarangire National Park in search of wandering herds and predators on the prowl in the twilight, and explore the shorelines of Lake Manyara.
 You’ll balance out the energetic start to your holiday by heading to sultry Zanzibar, where castaway beaches are blended with swaying palms and sparkling seas.

 You begin your trip with just one night in Arusha - definately recommended to recover from any lost sleep from long international flights.
-Set in beautiful and tranquil surroundings, the Mount Meru Game Lodge is nestled between the Usa river and a wildlife sanctuary, which is home to zebra, ostrich, a wide array of birds and monkeys, including the elusive Colobus monkey.
-Conveniently located 25 minutes from Kilimanjaro International Airport, this is an ideal place to start your holiday to Tanzania.
+Mount Meru Game Lodge is conveniently located 25 minutes from Kilimanjaro International Airport, making this is an ideal place to start your holiday to Tanzania.

 After hopefully waking up fully refreshed, you head off with your English-speaking driver-guide in your very own 4x4 Land Cruiser to the Tarangire National Park, the 6th largest Park in Tanzania and possibly the Northern Circuit's best well kept secret.
 Because of the permanent, life-giving water flowing through the Park by way of the Tarangire River, it has one of the highest concentrations of wildlife between the long rains in April and May, and the short rains in November.